-A piston holding set of permanent magnets and stator consisting of coils arranged in tube-shaped form around the piston is the basic form of linear generators.
-In this one part of the point absorber, oscillating or the damped portion should be connected to the piston and another will be the stator, which will bring the complexity of the power take-off system down to a minimum.
+A piston holding series of long-lasting magnets and stator comprising of spirals organized in tube-shaped system around the piston is the basic form of linear generators.
+In this one part of the point absorber, oscillating or the restrained portion should be associated to the piston and another will be the stator, which will bring the complication of the power takeoff system down to a minimum.
 The main disadvantages of this design are the cost of the permanent magnet is quite high and there is no any type of provision for the storage of energy to smooth the output.
-In the linear generator, the output of energy varies significantly over time so there is always a need for rectifier- inverter.
+In the linear generator, the output of energy diverges suggestively over time so there is always a need for rectifier- inverter.